-Agencies in the United States.
+Agencles in the United States.

-NEW YORK.
 52 Wall Street, W. LAWSON and J. C. WELSH, Agents.

-SAN FRANCISCO Sansome Street, H. M. J. McMichael and J. R. Ambrose, Agents.
+SAN FRANCISCO ID Sansome Street, H. M. J. MCMICHAEL and J. R. AMIROSE, Agents.

-Merchants Loan and Trust Co.
+CHICAGO.
+Merchants Loan and Trust Co,

 LONDON BANKERS: The Bank of England.
+Messrs, Glyn and Co LONDON BANKERS: The Bank of England.
 Messrs.
-Glyn and Co RONDON BANKERS: The Bank of England.
-Messrs, Glyn and Co FORDON AGENTS: Liverpool-Bank of Liverpool.
-Scotland-National nik of Scotland, Limited, and branches.
-Ireland-Provincial Bank of seland, Limited, and branches; National Bank, Limited and branches, sixtalia-Union Bank of Australia.
-New Zealand-Union Bank of Australia.
-New Zealand-Union Bank of Australia.
-India, China and Japan-Mercantile Bank of India, Limited, dies-Colonial Bank.
+Glyn and Co FORDON AGENTS: Liverpool-Bank of Liverpool.
+Scotland-National Bank of Scotland, Limited, and branches.
+Ireland--Provincial Bank of Bastraina-Union Bank of Australia.
+New Zealand-Unon Bank of Aus-tralia.
+India, China and Japan--Mercantile Bank of India, Limited.
+Word India--Colonial Bank.
 Paris-Credit Lyonnais.
 Lyons-Credit Lyonnais.
-Ser Issues Circular Notes for Travellers available in all parts of the original Conference of the Colonial Conference of the parts of the Colonial Conference of the Colonial Conference of the parts of the Colonial Conference of the Colonial Conference of the Colonial Conference of the Colonial Colon
+See Issues Circular Notes for Travellers available in all parts of the stid a Dreflic on South Africa may baland at the marked of the

-THE CANADIAN BANK OF COMMERCE
+THECANADIAN BANK OF COMMERCE